Package and software installation on Bianca¶

 Workflow:

-- Download on Rackham or local computer
+- Download on a computer with internet

 - Transfer to Bianca